chen-junluo/Kwanloky.github.io/_pages/about.md

 # 🔥 News
 - *2023.09*: &nbsp;🎉🎉 Start my journey in Hong Kong pursuing my PhD degree!
+Impressive first month!
+Feel extremely lucky and satisfied!
 - *2023.06*: &nbsp;🎉🎉 Completed my undergraduate thesis focusing on online healthcare communities under the supervision of [Wenhui Zhou](https://cnsba.scut.edu.cn/2020/0312/c24832a366115/page.htm) and [Yuanyuan Dang](https://cnsba.scut.edu.cn/2021/0302/c24832a420321/page.htm), won the Outstanding Thesis Award and was recognized by the principal by name at the [graduation ceremony](images/graduation ceremony.jpg).

 # 📝 Publications